For my current activities, please see my lab page.

 I believe there is a substantial overlap between the core subject matters of computer science and biology.
-Both disciplines reason about behaviors (operating systems and cells, for example) by means of linguistic structures (operational directives and chemical expressions, for example).
+Both disciplines reason about behaviors (such as operating systems and cells) by means of linguistic structures (such as programs and chemical expressions).
 Both are concerned with resources (computational complexity and thermodynamics, for example).
-As Wojciech Zurek once remarked, "there is no information without representation", as information is processed by manipulating its representation.
+As Wojciech Zurek once remarked, "there is no information without representation".
+I take this to mean that information is processed by manipulating its representation.
 This representation is of logical nature in computer science and of material nature in biology.
 Once unified, the core overlap between these two disciplines will yield a science of organization.
 If you have patience for a piece of computational philosophy of biology, try this.

 Among the past pursuits that I'm most fond of, I would emphasize the following two.